 Advanced Standing for Foreign Law Graduates

 Chicago-Kent may grant advanced standing to applicants who hold a first degree in law from a law school outside the United States.
 The law school may grant up to 29 credit hours based on the applicant's prior legal study.
-Advanced standing determinations are made by the Assistant Dean for Academic Affairs after meeting with each student seeking advanced standing.
+Advanced standing determinations are made by the Associate Dean for Academic Affairs after meeting with each student seeking advanced standing.
 The extent of advanced standing is based upon review of the transcript from the foreign law school and the credentials report as well as a review of the specific coursework completed in order to ensure that the student's educational experience was sufficient to justify the granting of advanced standing.